Chapter:

 The dome of St.

-Peter's Basilica in Rome crowned by a cupola.
+Peter's Basilica in Rome was designed by

 A dome consists of